 6. Health and Wellbeing

-6.1 H/FEEs must provide information to students in respect of its provision of welfare support, financial advice and counselling services, particularly to the provision of accommodation.
-The information provided must also include reference to services provided by the students‟ union.
+6.1 H/FEEs must provide information to students in respect of its provision of student support services (which may include but not be limited to wellbeing, financial and disability support) and how to access them.
+The information provided must include reference to services provided by the University, the Students’ Union and other appropriate or relevant agencies.

-6.2 H/FEEs must ensure that residents have information on and access to out of hours emergency support including contact details and procedures to follow.
+6.2 H/FEEs must ensure that residents have information on how to access emergency support (both during usual working hours but also outside of these hours) including contact details and procedures to follow.

 No one likes anti-social behaviour, and your residence should have procedures in place to help make sure everyone is treated with respect.Find out more